 Privium Express Lounge – Location: Airside, Lounge 1, Schengen Area, 2nd Floor, start of Pier D. Hours: 5:30 AM – 9:00 PM.
 Showers: No. Dedicated Rest Zone: No. Sleep Facilities: No. Lounge Access: Pay at the door (€40) • Airport membership programs (Privium Plus, €285 annual membership).

-KLM Crown Lounge – Location: Airside, Lounge 3, Non-Schengen Area, 2nd Floor, opposite F Pier.
+KLM Crown Lounge – Location: Airside, Lounge 3, Non-Schengen Area, 2nd Floor, near F Pier.
 Hours: 4:45 AM – 10:00 PM.
 Showers: Yes.
 Dedicated Rest Zone: No. Sleep Facilities: Yes.
 Lounge Access: Pay at the door (€65) • Lounge membership programs (Flying Blue Platinum, Gold, SkyTeam Elite Plus) • Business/First Class passengers of KLM, Air France, or SkyTeam partners • Delta SkyClub members on SkyTeam flights • Flying Blue Award Miles for economy passengers.

 Airline Lounges